cggh/scikit-allel/docs/index.rst

 Installation
 ------------

-This package requires numpy_, scipy_, matplotlib_, pandas_, h5py_,
+This package requires numpy_, scipy_, matplotlib_, pandas_, scikit-learn_,
-numexpr_ and bcolz_.
+h5py_, numexpr_ and bcolz_.
 Install these dependencies first, then use pip to install scikit-allel::

     $ pip install -U scikit-allel